Skip to content

 Where these settings live

-You will usually touch three parts of the wizard:
+You will usually touch several product areas:

 • General Identity for greetings and timezone